5 Personal Money Moves for the New Year

-Heading into 2025, it’s time to take stock of your budget, debt and investments—and check them against your financial goals.
-These six steps can get you started.
+Heading into 2026, it’s time to take stock of your budget, debt and investments—and check them against your financial goals.
+These five steps can get you started.

 Key Takeaways